-8 Turkish troops, 13 Syrian soldiers killed in north Syria
+8 Turkish personnel, 13 Syrian troops killed in north Syria

 Relations between Turkey and Syria have deteriorated sharply since Syria’s civil war began in 2011.
 Syria accuses Turkey of undermining its security by allowing thousands of foreign fighters to come battle the Syrian army.
 Idlib province is currently dominated by al-Qaida-linked militants.

-With Russian backing, the Syria government has been on the offensive since December to capture and reopen a strategic highway held by the rebels since 2012.
+With Russian backing, the Syria government is fighting to recapture and reopen a strategic highway held by the rebels since 2012.
 Syrian government forces captured the key Idlib town of Maaret al-Numan from the rebels last Wednesday, and have now set their sights on Saraqeb.
 The strategic highway passes through both towns.

-Shortly before sunset on Monday, Syrian troops captured the village of Nairab, reaching another highway that links the coastal city of Latakia with Aleppo, Syria’s largest.
+Shortly before sunset on Monday, Syrian troops also captured the village of Nairab, reaching another highway that links the coastal city of Latakia with Aleppo, Syria’s largest.
 The advance was reported by the Observatory and other opposition activists.
-Government forces are now on the western edge of Saraqeb and about 8 kilometers (5 miles) from the provincial capital of Idlib, which has the same name.
+Government forces are now on the western edge of Saraqeb and about 8 kilometers (5 miles) from the provincial capital of Idlib, which bears the same name.

 Opposition activists did not say who was behind the airstrikes that killed nine civilians in rebel-held parts of northern Syria.
 The nine were on a minibus carrying people fleeing the violence near the village of Kfar Naha in Aleppo province, according to the Observatory and Baladi news, an activist collective.
 Four children, three women and two men were killed, according to paramedics.